Choctaw Stadium: 2010 renovation

+2018 reconfiguration for football

 It was announced on December 5, 2018, that the stadium's lower stands would undergo extensive renovations once the Renegades moved into the stadium in 2020.
 The conversion to Choctaw Stadium from Globe Life Park was designed by SBL Architecture, Inc. When renovations for the football layout began, the Texas Rangers sold 6,000 souvenir seats in pairs.
 A broadcast booth and two booths for football coaches were built in the renovated lower suites and two new auxiliary locker rooms were built on the service level.
 The Rangers' clubhouse became the Renegades' locker room and coaches offices.
 Lockers were added to the visiting locker room to accommodate Renegades opponents.